ZovoTools

 What is bcrypt?

-Bcrypt is a password hashing function designed in 1999 by Niels Provos and David Mazieres, based on the Blowfish cipher.
+Bcrypt is a password hashing function in 1999 by Niels Provos and David Mazieres, based on the Blowfish cipher.
 It incorporates a random salt to protect against rainbow table attacks and an adjustable cost factor that makes it intentionally slow, defending against brute-force attacks even as hardware becomes faster.
 It produces a 60-character hash string containing the algorithm version, cost factor, salt, and hash.

 Is my password sent to a server?

-No, absolutely not.
+No, not.
 All bcrypt hashing and verification is performed entirely within your web browser using a pure JavaScript implementation.
 No passwords, hashes, or any other data are ever transmitted to any server.
 You can verify this by disconnecting from the internet and confirming the tool continues to work perfectly.

 What cost factor should I use?